Adult Faith Formation

 Lenten Learning Series:

-This is our traditional five-week learning series with various offering during Lent, typically focused on environmental issues.
+This is our traditional 4-week learning series with various offering during Lent, typically focused on environmental issues.

 Bible Study: